-It's a good idea to sign up for all available newsletters.
-This way you can not only get their latest marketing ideas but see what innovations they're integrating into their business.
+It's wise to sign up for all available newsletters.
+This way you can get their latest marketing ideas and see what innovations they're integrating into their business.

 If you're thinking of starting a business on the internet, then the same principles apply that a traditional business would develop.

 The great part of running an online-only business is it's cheaper and faster to get started than traditional business.
 Usually, costs are lower and overall profits higher.